ART+FILM presents John Akomfrah

 Tropikos (2016), one of Akomfrah's most recent films, transforms the landscape of the Tamar Valley in the South West of England into a sixteenth-century port of exploration on the African continent in order to reveal the deep-rooted and darker history of the river and the UK’s role in the development and proliferation of the slave trade.

-The screening will be followed by a discussion with Nikos Papastergiadis, director of the research unit in Public Cultures based at The University of Melbourne, and Santilla Chingaipe, award-winning journalist and documentary filmmaker.
+The screening will be followed by a discussion with Joel Stern, artistic director of Liquid Architecture, and Santilla Chingaipe, award-winning journalist and documentary filmmaker.
 The discussion will be led by Ian Potter Museum of Art Curatorial Manager Jacqueline Doughty.

 This ART+FILM event is presented in conjunction with the exhibition of John Akomfrah's Vertigo Sea (2015) at the Ian Potter Museum of Art, the University of Melbourne, from 19 April – 16 July.